Last updated on .

 Don Goyo

-When our time was up at Isla Múcura, we waited for the boat with the passengers from Isla Tintipán to pick us up.
-From there, we headed to Santa Cruz Islet (Santa Cruz del Islote), which happens to be one of the most densely populated islands on Earth.
+When our time was up at Isla Múcura, we waited for the boat with the rest of the group from Isla Tintipán to pick us up.
+From there, we headed to Santa Cruz del Islote, which happens to be one of the most densely populated islands on Earth.
 It’s an artificial island with an area of only 130,000 square feet.
 It was founded on May 3, 1700.

-Walking through the main street on Santa Cruz Islet
+Walking through the main street on Santa Cruz del Islote

 The short tour ended with a stop at an “aquarium”, which contained a tank with a nurse shark and other fish.
 It was disheartening to see the islanders allowing visitors to pay extra to jump into the tank and handle the shark, which was clearly distressed.
 While we were interested to learn how locals live in such a place, we clearly could not support the exploitation of animals for monetary gain.
 It was a disappointing end to such a wonderful day.

-Aquarium on Santa Cruz Islet at the San Bernardo Islands, Colombia
+Aquarium on Santa Cruz del Islote at the San Bernardo Islands, Colombia

-Tourists handling a nurse shark on Santa Cruz Islet
+Tourists handling a nurse shark in the aquarium on Santa Cruz del Islote

 A small coral island